Photo: Wikimedia Commons

 Frequently Asked Questions

-Q: Is Dunn's River Falls safe to climb?
-A: Yes, with proper footwear.
-Experienced guides lead groups up the falls in a human chain formation.
-The limestone is slippery but manageable for most fitness levels.
-Water shoes are required — flip-flops and bare feet are not allowed on the climb.
-If you have knee or mobility issues, viewing decks at the base and top provide excellent alternatives without requiring the physical ascent.
+Yes, with proper footwear.
+Experienced guides lead groups in a human chain formation.
+Water shoes are required — flip-flops and bare feet are not allowed.
+Viewing platforms at the base and top provide alternatives for those with mobility concerns.

-Q: Should I bring water shoes or rent them?
-A: Bring your own if you have them — they will fit better and be more comfortable for the climb.
-Rentals are available on-site for about $10 but sizes are often limited when multiple cruise ships are in port.
-Dunn's River requires proper rubber-soled footwear; regular sandals are not permitted on the falls.
+Bring your own if you have them — they fit better.
+Rentals are available on-site for about $10 but sizes run out when multiple cruise ships are in port.
+Regular sandals are not permitted on the falls.

-Q: Can I use US dollars in Ocho Rios?
-A: Yes, US dollars are widely accepted at shops, restaurants, and excursion operators throughout the tourist areas.
-However, you will receive change in Jamaican dollars at exchange rates that favor the vendor.
-Bring small USD bills ($1, $5, $10) for easier transactions and fairer exchanges.
-ATMs dispensing JMD are available at the port terminal.
+Yes, US dollars are widely accepted.
+However, change comes back in Jamaican dollars at rates that favor the vendor.
+Bring small USD bills for easier transactions.
+ATMs dispensing JMD are available at the port.

-Q: Blue Hole or Dunn's River Falls?
-A: Dunn's River is the iconic, well-organized experience with guides, infrastructure, and the famous human chain climb.
-Blue Hole is more adventurous, less developed, and offers better swimming in secluded natural pools.
-Choose based on your comfort level with unstructured adventure — or do both if your port day allows enough time.
-Dunn's River is closer to the port (five minutes vs. twenty minutes for Blue Hole).
+Dunn's River is the iconic, guided experience with infrastructure.
+Blue Hole is more adventurous, less developed, and offers secluded natural pools.
+Choose based on your comfort with unstructured adventure — or do both if time allows.